guchenghao/Notes-for-VR-Papers-and-HCI/SSP(Social signal processing)/Co-Located Human-Human Interaction Analysis using Nonverbal Cues_A Survey.md

 ### Speaking activity

-The most common form of speaking activity detection is referred to as **speaker diarization**, which is the automatic segmentation of speech recordings intoturns(i.e., time intervals) in which only one of thepersons involved in an interaction is speaking.
+The most common form of speaking activity detection is referred to as **speaker diarization**, which is the automatic segmentation of speech recordings into turns(i.e., time intervals) in which only one of the persons involved in an interaction is speaking.

 ### Prosody

-Such cues account for the way people talk and in most cases correspond to how loud people speak (is captured through the energy of the speech signal) and their intonation (is captured through the fundamentalfrequency of the speech signal).
+Such cues account for the way people talk and in most cases correspond to how loud people speak (is captured through the energy of the speech signal) and their intonation (is captured through the fundamental frequency of the speech signal).

 #### Body Activity (Openpose)